integreat-io/map-transform/README.md

 direction.
 This will still work in reverse, ending in almost the same object that was provided, but with a numeric `view` property.
-You may supply a reverse transformer called `ensureString`, if it makes sense in your particular case.
+You may supply a reverse transformer called `ensureString`, if it makes sense in your particular case, or provide one transformer that parses to an integer going forward and stringifies in reverse.

 The functions you provide for the transform operation are expected to be pure, i.e. they should not have any side effects.
 This means they should

 1. not alter the data their are given, and
-2. not rely on any state outside the function
+2. not rely on anything besides the function arguments (the data and the state)

-Principle 1 is an absolute requirement, and principle 2 should only be violated when it is what you would expect for the particular case.
+Principle 1 is an absolute requirement, and principle 2 should only be violated when it's what you would expect for the particular case.
 As an example of the latter, say you write the function `toAge`, that would return the number of years since a given year or date.
 You would have to use the current date to be able to do this, even though it would be a violation of principle 2.